-ECD290 Pre-Kindergarten Practicum 3 Cr.
-Hrs.
+ECD290 Pre-Kindergarten Practicum

 This is the capstone course of the Pre-Kindergarten associate degree program.
-Planning and carrying out specific teaching experiences requires M-F participation in a center based early childhood learning program.
+Planning and carrying out specific teaching experiences requires participation in an early childhood learning program.
 Principles are assimilated through practical experiences with an established group of 3-5 year old children and a mentor teacher.
-To be recommended for the ODE Pre-Kindergarten Associate License students must achieve a grade of B or higher, pass OAE Subtest 36 and 37 and demonstrate that the degree program can be completed within 6 months of completing ECD290.
+All students complete a 200 hour placement in a Pre-Kindergarten classrom for the semester.
+To be recomemended for the ODE Pre-Kindergarten Associate License, students must achieve a grade of B or higher, meet passing score of state of Ohio required assessment, and demonstrate that any remaining coursework in the degree program can be completed within 6 monts of completing.

-Prerequisites: ECD201, EDU140, EDU210, EDU230, EDU240, EDU270, Math Elective, Completed training in First Aid, CPR, Common Childhood Illness Recognition, Child Abuse Recognition per ODJFS requirements; Practicum application and requirements filed with ECD coordinator by October 15; Student must demonstrate that the PreK Associate Degree can be completed within 6 months of completing practicum.
+Prerequisites: ECD190, EDU100, EDU150, ECD150, EDU220, EDU230, ECD201 with a grade of "B" or higher, EDU120, EDU 180, EDU140, EDU 240, EDU210, EDU270 with a grade of "B" or higher; Student must demonstrate that the PreK Associate Degree can be completed within 6 months of completing practicum.
+Co-requisite: EDU250, EDU260

-Co-requisite: EDU250